 Commercial Vehicle - Tire and Chain Requirements

-Commercial drivers who travel outside the Greater Vancouver and Greater Victoria areas in the winter are required to carry chains, or be equipped with other traction devices, and comply with all signage.
+Commercial drivers who travel outside the Greater Vancouver and Greater Victoria areas in the winter are required to carry chains, or other acceptable traction devices, and comply with all signage and regulations.
 Good practice is to keep chains on board at all times, and know how to install them.

-It is the responsibility for the operator of a vehicle to understand the conditions on the roads they travel and equip their vehicle for those conditions.
+It is the responsibility of the operator of a vehicle to understand the conditions on the roads they travel and prepare their vehicle for those conditions.

-Commercial trucks weighing between 5,000 kg to 27,000 kg GVW primarily use chains for additional traction, but may use tires with the 3-peaked mountain and snowflake symbol or the M+S symbol if available for their vehicle class.
+Commercial trucks weighing between 5,000 kg and 11,794 kg LGVW must carry chains or acceptable traction devices, unless the vehicle is equipped with winter rated tires with the 3-peaked mountain and snowflake symbol or the M+S symbol.

-Commercial vehicles 27,000 kg GVW and greater, such as tractor trailers, are required to carry chains or be equipped with other traction devices on most major highways.
+Commercial vehicles 11,794 kg LGVW and greater, such as tractor trailers, are required to carry steel chains on most major highways.